Practice Essentials

 Acoustic neuromas are managed in one of the following 3 ways: (1) microsurgical excision of the tumor, (2) arresting tumor growth using stereotactic radiation therapy, or (3) careful serial observation.

-• Patients with medical conditions that significantly increase the risk of operation
+Patients with medical conditions that significantly increase the risk from an operation

 Microsurgical removal remains the treatment of choice for tumor eradication.
 Various surgical approaches can be used to remove acoustic tumors, including the translabyrinthine approach, the retrosigmoid approach, and the middle cranial fossa approach.
 Decision on type of access depends on tumor location, tumor size, hearing status, facial nerve status, and surgeon preference.